Pseudoscalar

 In linear algebra, a pseudoscalar is a quantity that behaves like a scalar, except that it changes sign under a parity inversion while a true scalar does not.

+A pseudoscalar, when multiplied by an ordinary vector, becomes a pseudovector (or axial vector); a similar construction creates the pseudotensor.

-Any scalar product between a pseudovector and an ordinary vector is a pseudoscalar.
+A pseudoscalar also results from any scalar product between a pseudovector and an ordinary vector.
 The prototypical example of a pseudoscalar is the scalar triple product, which can be written as the scalar product between one of the vectors in the triple product and the cross product between the two other vectors, where the latter is a pseudovector.
-A pseudoscalar, when multiplied by an ordinary vector, becomes a pseudovector (axial vector); a similar construction creates the pseudotensor.

-Mathematically, a pseudoscalar is an element of the top exterior power of a vector space, or the top power of a Clifford algebra; see pseudoscalar (Clifford algebra).
-More generally, it is an element of the canonical bundle of a differentiable manifold.

 In physics

 In physics, a pseudoscalar denotes a physical quantity analogous to a scalar.
 Both are physical quantities which assume a single value which is invariant under proper rotations.
 However, under the parity transformation, pseudoscalars flip their signs while scalars do not.
 As reflections through a plane are the combination of a rotation with the parity transformation, pseudoscalars also change signs under reflections.